wp-plugins/featured-image-widget/readme.txt

 === Featured Image Widget ===
-Author: waltervos
+Contributors: waltervos, pomegranate
 Tags: featured image, post thumbnail, widget
-Requires at least: 2.9
+Requires at least: 3.5
-Tested up to: 3.0.1
+Tested up to: 4.3
-Stable tag: 0.3
+Stable tag: 0.4

-Provides a widget that displays the featured image for a post or page, if a featured image has been set.
+Provides a widget that displays the featured image for a post or page.
+If a featured image has been set.
+If no featured image has been set, the plugin tries to use the image of the parent post/page.
+Otherwise, no widget is displayed.

 == Description ==

 Use this plugin to display the featured image for any post or page in your sidebar.
-When a featured image hasn't explicitly been set you have the option to use an image that was uploaded with the post/page.
-If that fails the plugin can use a random image.
+If a featured image has been set.
+If no featured image has been set, the plugin tries to use the image of the parent post/page.
+Otherwise, no widget is displayed.

 == Installation ==